-The Speech Language Pathology Department provides comprehensive, state-of-the-art diagnostic evaluation and treatment services for individuals of all ages with communication and/or swallowing disorders.
-Tulane Speech Language Pathologists treat a large variety of communication and swallowing disorders for a variety of populations including neonate, pediatrics, adult and geriatric patients.
+The Speech Language Pathology Department provides comprehensive, state-of-the-art diagnostic evaluation and treatment services for individuals with communication and/or swallowing disorders.
+Tulane Speech Language Pathologists treat a large variety of communication and swallowing disorders for a variety of populations including neonate, adult and geriatric patients.

 Examples of Patient Types: